Fluffernuttersandwich/Better7D2DbyFNS/README.md

 ![image](https://github.com/user-attachments/assets/fef51abe-817e-4a3a-a722-62b9539e7f9e)

 ### FNS would like to thank the following people for this modlist:
 1. JanuarySnow from the Wabbajack Discord: Thank you for all of your assistance, patience, and time in making 7D2D compatible with Wabbajack.
 MVP!
 2. EzioTheDeadPoet from the Wabbajack GitHub page for your support.
 3. All of the Mod Authors for making these great mods.
 4. Users like you who provide feedback, endorse mods on Nexus, and help troubleshoot bugs.
 5. StallionsDen for allowing me to include the CompoPack.
+6. The good folks at Guppy's 7D2D Modding Discord Server.
+7. Special thanks to LittleRedSonja for Mod Collab Projects.

 ![image](https://github.com/user-attachments/assets/b06dbf93-7271-4f97-833a-140f6efbc7ce)